ansys/abbreviations/README.md

 Internet protocol: The network layer communications protocol in the Internet protocol suite for relaying datagrams across network boundaries.
-Its routing function enables internetworking and essentially establishes the internet.
+Its routing function enables internet working and essentially establishes the internet.

 ### J - K - L